 Which wood is best for a cutting board?

-In addition to the type of board, the species of wood plays a crucial role.
-The best choices are usually hardwoods, such as:
+In addition to the types of kitchen boards, the wood species plays a crucial role.
+The best options are usually hardwoods, such as:

 Maple: Perfect balance between hardness and softness.